Canada’s online legal magazine.

 Posted in: Miscellaneous

-This is a post in a series to appear occasionally, setting out some articles, videos, podcasts and the like that contributors at Slaw are enjoying and that you might find interesting.
+This is a post in a series that is by now regular, setting out some articles, videos, podcasts and the like that contributors at Slaw are enjoying and that you might find interesting.
 The articles tend to be longer than blog posts and shorter than books, just right for that stolen half hour on the weekend.
 It’s also likely that most of them won’t be about law — just right for etc.

 Please let us have your recommendations for what we and our readers might like.